 The diesel engine

 The diesel engine is the workhorse in the generator.
-It provides the power to turn the AC alternator.
+It burns diesel fuel, to create rotary motion which is used to turn the AC alternator.

 The AC Alternator